-While there were no cases in which the failure to activate a PDRD went unaddressed, there was one case in which the discipline was sufficient but follow-up was needed.
-In that case, an officer was cited for the third time for failure to activate his PDRD; and the discipline imposed was a one-day suspension.
-While we accept the justification for what appears to be a rather light discipline, in the future, this officer's supervisor should more closely monitor his activities.
+During our last review, we found that there were no cases in which the failure to activate a PDRD went unaddressed.
+There was one case, however, in which the discipline was sufficient but follow-up was needed.
+In that case the officer had failed to activate his PDRD on three separate occasions.
+While we felt that the discipline imposed was adequate, we commented that the officer's supervisor should more closely monitor his activities.
 A key responsibility of sergeants is to ensure that the officers they are supervising are complying with OPD policies.
 In the future, the supervisor could easily compare and review the officer's activities with his PDRD recordings to ensure that he is in compliance with OPD policies.
 An additional benefit of review of PDRD recordings would be that the sergeant would be able to evaluate the officer's tactics and interactions with citizens.
+We learned that OPD has followed up with this officer to ensure that he remains in compliance with the PDRD policy.
+His current supervisor conducts monthly audits of his PDRD use and submits audit forms up his chain of command.